 Recommended reading: Best Way to Learn French

 Spanish is one of the top five languages in the world in terms of usage, with nearly 600 million first and second language speakers.
 It is also one of the six working languages of the United Nations and is an official language in 21 countries around the world.
+In the US, 13% people speak Spanish at home, making it the most common foreign language spoken.

 Spain is one of the major tourist countries in Europe, and by mastering Spanish you will have more opportunities to travel, socialize, work and get in touch with different cultures.

-Arabic is the official language of more than 20 countries with nearly 30 billion native speakers, it is one of the most spoken languages in the world, and it has become the sixth official working language of the United Nations General Assembly and its main committees.
+Arabic is the official language of more than 20 countries with nearly 350 million native speakers, it is one of the most spoken languages in the world, and it has become the sixth official working language of the United Nations General Assembly and its main committees.
 Arab countries are also experiencing rapid economic development, and if you are interested in Islam, by learning Arabic you can also become familiar with Islamic beliefs and traditions.

 As a major industrial country, Germany is one of the most developed countries in the world in terms of mechanical engineering technology and has many institutions with well-developed related professions.
 In addition, higher education in Germany is free for foreigners, which gives many students the opportunity to study and work in Germany.